ParasiteTeam/crucible/README.md

 ### Transforms

 Transforms take whatever value you entered and does some pre-processing at runtime to make make it a different value.
-Here is a list of the available transforms:
+Parasite extensions can add more Transforms into whatever they are loaded into by defining a category on `NSObject` and naming functions with a `_crucible_` prefix such as `-(id)_curcile_url` for the `url` transform.
+Here is a list of the default available transforms:

 | Name | Return Type | Argument Type | Description |
 |------|-------------|---------------|-------------|